iredmail/docs/en_US/faq/1-errors.md

 1. Ask sender server system administrator to correct their HELO identity, they will experience same issue while sending email to others.

+### warning: do not list domain mydomain.com in BOTH mydestination and virtual_mailbox_domains

+Sample log in Postfix log file:

+> Feb 20 03:31:54 mail postfix/trivial-rewrite[2216]: warning: do not list
+> domain mydomain.com in BOTH mydestination and virtual_mailbox_domains

+This error message means mail domain name `mydomain.com` is:

+* listed in Postfix parameter `mydestination`.
+Most probably, this domain name is value of Postfix parameter `myhostname`, and `myhostname` is value of `mydestination`.
+* a virtual mail domain name.
+Most probably, you added this domain with iRedAdmin.

+To solve this, please either use a different `myhostname` or don't use this domain name as mail domain (remove it with iRedAdmin).
+To use a different value for Postfix parameter `myhostname`, you must also change server hostname.

 ## Amavisd

 ### connect to 127.0.0.1[127.0.0.1]:10024: Connection refused